Skip to main content

 Phi Theta Kappa

 The purpose of the Alpha Sigma Chi chapter of Phi Theta Kappa is to recognize and encourage scholarship among two-year college students.
 The society provides opportunity for the development of leadership and service, an intellectual climate for exchange of ideas and ideals, lively fellowship for scholars, and stimulation of interest in continuing academic excellence.
 Membership is by invitation only.
 Students must be enrolled in a regionally accredited institution offering an associate degree program, have completed at least 12 hours of course work leading to an associate degree, diploma or certificate, and have a grade point average of 3.5.
 Members are inducted during spring semester only and must meet all criteria at the time of induction.
-For more information, contact the Office of Student Activities & Athletics or visit the VGCC website https://www.vgcc.edu/student-activities-athletics .
+For more information, contact the Office of Student Activities & Athletics or visit the VGCC website VGCC Student Activities and Athletics.

 Student Government Association (SGA)